Achilles Tendon Injuries

 Physical therapy is an important part of recovery.
 Many patients require 12 months of rehabilitation before they are pain-free.

-See our foot & ankle sports medicine orthopaedic surgeon below, or use the button below to see our entire list of clinicians, including sports medicine doctors, advanced practitioners and fellows.
+See our foot & ankle sports medicine team below, or use the button below to see our entire list of clinicians, including sports medicine doctors, advanced practitioners and fellows.